Article I: Membership

 Section 4.
 Whenever a vacancy shall occur on the Board of Directors, the remaining Directors shall fill such vacancy by an election of a Director to serve until the next annual meeting at such time a Director shall be elected for the unexpired portion of such terms.

 Section 5.
-Meetings of the Board of Directors shall be held whenever called by the President, or in his absence, by the Vice President, or by not less than one-third of the Directors for the time being in office.
+Meetings of the Board of Directors shall be held whenever called by the President, or in their absence, by the Vice President, or by not less than one-third of the Directors for the time being in office.
 There shall be a minimum ten (10) meetings per year.
 The secretary shall give notice of every meeting by mail, or otherwise, at least 24 hours in advance of such meeting.
 If any Director is absent from three (3) consecutive Board of Director meetings, the Board of Directors shall declare his seat vacant and the Secretary formally notifying the Director of such action, and a replacement shall be selected at the next regularly scheduled meeting.

 Section 6.
 A quorum of the Board of Directors shall consist of seven (7) members.
 If at any meeting a quorum is lacking, a majority of Directors present may adjourn the meeting and reschedule the meeting.